powersync-ja/powersync-js/packages/powersync-vue/README.md

 The `createPowerSyncPlugin` function is designed for setting up a PowerSync client that is available across your entire Vue application.
 It's the recommended approach for package setup.
 However, there may be situations where an app-wide setup isn't suitable, or you need a different PowerSync client for specific parts of your application.

 In these cases, you can use the `providePowerSync` function within a parent component to override the PowerSync instance for all its descendant components.
-This allows for more granular control over the which PowerSync client is used in different sections of your application. `providePowerSync` can be utilized regardless of whether `createPowerSyncPlugin` has been used globally.
+This allows for more granular control over which PowerSync client is used in different sections of your application. `providePowerSync` can be utilized regardless of whether `createPowerSyncPlugin` has been used globally.
 If there are multiple uses of `providePowerSync` within a component hierarchy, the closest `providePowerSync` call to the composable invocation will determine the PowerSync instance used.

 Both `createPowerSyncPlugin` and `providePowerSync` leverage Vue's [provide/inject mechanism](https://vuejs.org/guide/components/provide-inject) to ensure clients are available to the composables.